A common question patients ask is “What causes fibroids?” The answer is, “There are several factors involved.”

 Treat Fibroids without Surgery or a Hysterectomy

 One thing we know for sure is that if your fibroids are causing you problems, they can be treated without a hysterectomy and without surgery with the Uterine Fibroid Embolization (UFE) procedure.
 The uterine fibroid embolization (UFE) procedure will kill and shrink the fibroids.
 You can be feeling back to normal in no time at all without an incision, without stitches and without a scar.
-Despite what a gynecologist may tell you about fibroids, Dr. Slonim has a very high success rate at helping women heal, getting them back at work and enjoying their lives in as little as a week without surgery.
+Despite what a gynecologist may tell you about fibroids, at Fibroid Institute Dallas we have a very high success rate at helping women heal, getting them back at work and enjoying their lives in as little as a week without surgery.

 If you are suffering from fibroids, please request an appointment for a telehealth or office consult.
-Dr. Suzanne Slonim, top fibroid specialist in Dallas, TX will take the time to answer your questions about fibroids and UFE.
+Dr. Suzanne Slonim, top fibroid specialist in Dallas, TX, will take the time to answer your questions about fibroids and UFE.
 Our team is skilled and compassionate in treating each woman’s unique situation.
 Call 214-838-6440 or complete the form below.

 Fibroid Institute Dallas serves the DFW area including Dallas, Duncanville, DeSoto, Cedar Hill, Lancaster, Cockrell Hill, Grand Prairie, Arlington, Hutchins, Irving, Highland Park, University Park, Park Cities, Garland, Mesquite, Richardson, Dallas, Addison, Carrollton, Plano, Allen, and all of North Texas.
 This information is not a substitute for professional medical advice.
 Prior to starting any new treatment or questions regarding a medical condition, always seek the advice of your doctor or other qualified health provider.